 Staff found to be in breach of these rules may be the subject of a referral to the LADO and/or may be subject to disciplinary action.

-30. Child protection procedures
+28. Child protection procedures

-Recognising abuse
+Recognising abuse, neglect and exploitation

-To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
+To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse, neglect and exploitation.